chauff/cse1500-web-transcripts/Lecture-1.md

 Data corruption occurs regularly, the Internet spans the entire globe, billions of devices are connected to it.
 To route a message it has to pass through several devices, all of which run on software.
 And software is buggy.
 MD5 acts as a sanity check.

 MD5 stands for **message digest** and is an important data verification component: the message content is hashed into a 128 bit value.
-Once the client receives the http response it computes the checksum of the content as well and compares it with the checksum in the header field.
+Once the client receives the HTTP response it computes the checksum of the content as well and compares it with the checksum in the header field.
 If there is a mismatch, the client assumes that the content is corrupted and requests the content again.

 ### Expires

 **Web caches** make up an important part of the Internet.
-They cache **popular copies** of Web resources.
+They cache **popular copies** of web resources.
 This reduces the load on those servers that host these popular resources, reduces a network bottleneck and increases the responsiveness (the delay is decreased).
-But how does a Web cache know for how long a Web resource is valid?
-Imagine a Web cache caching `nu.nl` from the origin server (i.e. the server hosting `nu.nl`) - this copy will quickly become stale and outdated.
+But how does a web cache know for how long a web resource is valid?
+Imagine a web cache caching `nu.nl` from the origin server (i.e. the server hosting `nu.nl`) - this copy will quickly become stale and outdated.
 On the other hand, an RFC page that rarely changes may be valid in the cache for a long time.

 This is where the `Expires` header field comes in.
-It indicates to a Web cache when a fetched resource is no longer valid and needs to be retrieved from the origin server.
+It indicates to a web cache when a fetched resource is no longer valid and needs to be retrieved from the origin server.

 ### Expires & Cache-Control

 There is another header that is similar to `Expires`: `Cache-Control`.
-They differ in the manner they indicate staleness to the Web cache: `Expires` uses an **absolute expiration date**, e.g. December 1, 2021, while `Cache-Control` uses a **relative time**, e.g. 3600 seconds since being sent.
+They differ in the manner they indicate staleness to the web cache: `Expires` uses an **absolute expiration date**, e.g. December 1, 2021, while `Cache-Control` uses a **relative time**, e.g. 3600 seconds since being sent.

 Enabling the origin server to fix in advance how quickly a cached version of a resource goes stale was an important design decision.
-The alternative would have been to solely rely on Web caches to query the original server to determine whether or not the cached resources are out of date - this would be inefficient though as these kind of queries would have to happen very frequently.
+The alternative would have been to solely rely on web caches to query the original server to determine whether or not the cached resources are out of date - this would be inefficient though as these kind of queries would have to happen very frequently.

 ### Last-Modified

 A final header field we consider is `Last-Modified`.
-It contains the date when the Web resource was last altered.
+It contains the date when the web resource was last altered.
 There is no header field though that indicates **how much** the resource has changed.
 Even if only a whitespace was added to a plain text document, the `Last-Modified` header would change.

 It is often used in combination with `If-Modified-Since`.
-When Web caches actively try to revalidate Web resources they cache, they only want the Web resource sent by the origin server if it has changed since the `Last-Modified` date.
-If nothing has changed, the origin server simply returns a `304 Not Modified` response; otherwise the updated Web resource is sent to the Web cache.
+When web caches actively try to revalidate web resources they cache, they only want the web resource sent by the origin server if it has changed since the `Last-Modified` date.
+If nothing has changed, the origin server simply returns a `304 Not Modified` response; otherwise the updated web resource is sent to the web cache.

 `Last-Modified` dates should be taken with a grain of salt.
 They are not always reliable, and can be manipulated by the origin server to ensure high cache validation rates for instance.